Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 After graduation

-Upon completion of the program, students either receive a master's degree in art education pedagogy.
-Students have acquired the knowledge and experience to work at all school levels as well as carry out different cultural and education-related projects in society.
+Upon completion of their studies, students receive either a master's degree (6.2) or a master's degree (6.1) in art education.
+Students have gained the knowledge and experience to work at all school levels as well as to carry out various cultural and educational projects in society.

 In addition to the general rights that a master's degree gives for further study and work, students receive a professional license (permit) upon graduation.
 The license includes the right of graduated students to call themselves a teacher and work as such in Iceland at kindergarten, primary and secondary school levels.